MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

    * Bind the partition function to the filegroups.
    * Add a hash column of type tinyint or smallint to the table.
-   * Calculate a good hash distribution, for example use hashbytes with modulo or binary_checksum.
+   * Calculate a good hash distribution.
+For example, use hashbytes with modulo or binary_checksum.

 The following sample script can be customized for purposes of your implementation: